 - HVAC installation with add-ons

-This is the most basic of the HVAC system installation packages and only takes one day to complete.
+This installation package is the most basic and only takes one day to complete.
+It’s typically done when you have to replace HVAC system but the ductwork is okay.
 A change-out installation includes a central air conditioner and a new furnace, which costs between $4,820 – $9,350.
-This installation package is typically done when an HVAC system needs replacement, but the ductwork is still in pristine condition, so there is no need for it to be replaced, as well.

 You can add additional features to your HVAC system, including a zoning system, thermostat, variable speed fan, whole-home humidifiers or dehumidifiers, air cleaners, and ultraviolet lighting.